cbl/blade-style/README.md

 ## Basics

 Each blade view can contain exactly one `x-style` component.
-These styles can then be written inside the wrapper like so.
+Your styles can then be written inside the wrapper like so.

 ```php